K0NGR3SS/AWS-IAM-Security-Intern-Access-Control/aws-sec-doc.md

 **4. Creating the Interns Group**
 I created an IAM group called Interns, attached the custom policy to it, and added the relevant IAM users.
-From that point on, every user in the group automatically had the least-privilege permissions applied.
+From that point on, every user in the group automatically had the least privilege permissions applied.

 ---